Input controller API

 // Get the controller's Controls.

-// If the "ButtonStart" Control is found, trigger printStartTime when "ButtonStart" the event "ButtonPress" occurs.
+// If the "ButtonStart" Control is found, trigger printStartTime when on "ButtonStart" the event "ButtonPress" occurs.

 if !slices.Contains(controls, input.ButtonStart) {